MinganMuon/Nickel/docs/developmentoverview.md

 django/brython, and other parts of Nickel.
-It will look like AIswitchboard.getnextmove(AI, board, color) or something like that, instead of having to interface all the AIs through django or all the AIs to fitness testing or something.
+It will look like AIswitchboard.getnextmove(AI, board, color) or something like that, instead of having to interface all the AIs through django or all the AIs to fitness testing or something. - DONE

-* Redo the AI selection interface on django and brython to link into the AI switchboard.
+* Redo the AI selection interface on django and brython to link into the AI switchboard. - DONE

 * Create a game playing interface for AI vs. AI.
 This will put an AI against an AI in a game and then return who won.